walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 ## iCloud synchronization and authenticated recovery — September 16

-At `718f0c200c9a31a581af851ed517592603a4730a`, the physical iPhone (iOS 27.0) and a Mac (macOS 26.6.2) used the same Apple Account, enabled iCloud Keychain synchronization and the same entitled test-app access group.
+At `718f0c200c9a31a581af851ed517592603a4730a`, the physical iOS 27.0 device and a macOS 26.6.2 endpoint used the same Apple Account, enabled iCloud Keychain synchronization and the same entitled test-app access group.
 Fresh test namespaces were checked for absence before writes.
-The Mac helper was local test tooling;
+The macOS helper was local test tooling;
 this does not add macOS SDK support.

-Production SDK recovery records created on iPhone arrived on Mac with matching SHA-256 digests.
-The Mac then generated independent P-256 keys and wrote new recovery records.
-The iPhone retrieved matching bytes through the production provider and restored into empty test wallets using ordinary Keychain storage.
+Production SDK recovery records created on iOS arrived on macOS with matching SHA-256 digests.
+The macOS helper then generated independent P-256 keys and wrote new recovery records.
+The iOS device retrieved matching bytes through the production provider and restored into empty test wallets using ordinary Keychain storage.
-The records sent from iPhone contained derived-key material; the new Mac records restored on iPhone contained exported-key material.
+The records sent from iOS contained derived-key material; the new macOS records restored on iOS contained exported-key material.
 Private records traveled only through Keychain synchronization; the runner exchanged public metadata and digests.

 Restoration passed without signing authorization, with passcode approval on every